MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 Even though CloudFormation frees up a HUGE amount of time for you as an Operations engineer, it doesn't mean you shouldn't keep optimizing your processes to be as efficient as possible.

-Hopefully with these tips, you can go from a CloudFormation user to a CloudFormation rock star :star:!
+Hopefully with these tips, you can go from a CloudFormation user to a CloudFormation rock star ⭐!